It’s almost back-to-school time, what better way to fit in a final summer getaway than tackling your shopping list with your friends in Fort Wayne.

 Upon my shopping quest, I found myself starving from all the calories I was burning trying on piles of dresses and printed shorts.
 So, I grabbed a bite at one of Fort Wayne’s many downtown restaurants.
 With over 20 downtown restaurants to choose from, you’re sure to find a favorite.

 As I walked down Harrison Street after lunch, I stopped by the Ash Skyline Plaza, the new Ash Brokerage building has magnificent offices on the top floors with businesses rented out at the bottom.
-So far, the businesses renting space at the bottom are The Golden, Fort Wayne Outfitters Bike Hub, a YMCA branch, The Find (more on this later), and DeBrand Fine Chocolates.

 As I walked past the Ash Plaza, of course, I had to indulge in the finest chocolates Fort Wayne has to offer – DeBrand Fine Chocolates.
 With truffles, creams, nut clusters, chocolate bars, coffees and decadent sundaes, I was in chocolate heaven.
 That caramel hot chocolate DeBrand sundae has been the best sundae I’ve ever tasted and the perfect fuel for the middle leg of my shopping extravaganza.

 Across the street from DeBrand Fine Chocolates, is The Find.
 I was immediately digging the vintage chic look and feel of the wooden accents and distressed end tables.
 The “finds” you’ll discover in The Find though are hardly distressed.
 With a wide array of goods for sale, you can buy women’s clothing, skincare products, jewelry, adorable baby blankets and onesies, even unique cards if you forgot to pick-up that birthday card while you were out-and-about.